NetworkBlockDevice/nbd/doc/proto.md

 #### Option types

+These values are used in the "option" field during the option haggling of the newstyle negotiation.

 - `NBD_OPT_EXPORT_NAME` (1)

-    Choose the export which the client would like to use, and end option haggling.
+    Choose the export which the client would like to use, end option haggling, and proceed to the data pushing phase.
 Data: name of the export, free-form UTF8 text (subject to limitations by server implementation).
 If the chosen export does not exist or requirements for the chosen export are not met (e.g., the client did not negotiate TLS for an export where the server requires it), the server should close the connection.

     A special, "empty", name (i.e., the length field is zero and no name is specified), is reserved for a "default" export, to be used in cases where explicitly specifying an export name makes no sense.

+    This is the only valid option in nonfixed newstyle negotiation.
+A server which wishes to use any other option MUST support fixed newstyle.

 - `NBD_OPT_ABORT` (2)

-    Abort negotiation and close the connection.
-Optional.
+    The client desires to abort the negotiation and close the connection.

 - `NBD_OPT_LIST` (3)

-    Returns a number of `NBD_REP_SERVER` replies, one for each export, followed by an `NBD_REP_ACK`.
-No flags should be sent.
+    Return a number of `NBD_REP_SERVER` replies, one for each export, followed by `NBD_REP_ACK`.

 - `NBD_OPT_PEEK_EXPORT` (4)

-    defined by the experimental `PEEK_EXPORT` extension; see below.
+    Defined by the experimental `PEEK_EXPORT` extension; see below.

 - `NBD_OPT_STARTTLS` (5)

-    defined by the experimental STARTTLS extension; see below.
+    Defined by the experimental `STARTTLS` extension; see below.

-#### Reply types
+#### Option reply types

+These values are used in the "reply type" field, sent by the server during option haggling in the fixed newstyle negotiation.

 - `NBD_REP_ACK` (1)

-    Will be sent by the server when it accepts the option, or when sending data related to the option (in the case of `NBD_OPT_LIST`) has finished.
+    Will be sent by the server when it accepts the option and no further information is available, or when sending data related to the option (in the case of `NBD_OPT_LIST`) has finished.
 No data.

 * `NBD_REP_SERVER` (2)

     A description of an export.
 Data:

-    - 32 bits, length of name
+    - 32 bits, length of name (unsigned)
     - Name of the export, as expected by `NBD_OPT_EXPORT_NAME`
     - If length of name < (length of reply as sent in the reply packet header - 4), then the rest of the data contains some undefined implementation-specific details about the export.
 This is not currently implemented, but future versions of nbd-server may send along some details about the export.
 If the client did not explicitly request otherwise, these details are defined to be UTF-8 encoded data suitable for direct display to a human being.
-    - The experimental `PEEK_EXPORT` extension (see below) will add extra data to the end of this request.
+    - The experimental `PEEK_EXPORT` extension (see below) adds extra data to the end of this request.

 * `NBD_REP_STARTTLS` (3)